COVID-19 (September 2021 Reopening)

 Controlling the transmission of the disease

-We aim to minimise contact with students and adults who are unwell by ensuring that those who have coronavirus symptoms, or who have someone in their household who does, do not attend the academy.
+We aim to minimise contact with students and adults who are unwell by ensuring that those who have coronavirus symptoms, do not attend the academy.

 The Government feel taking temperatures is an unreliable method and do not advise taking temperatures each day.